amelia678/capstone-2019/README.md

 <img src='README-images/whiteboarding-musicpal.png' width=600 height='400'></img>
   </p>

 - Amelia : Making React Components is easy but figuring out to link them and pass information to each other proved difficult.
-On top of that, providing the backend routing from Express to render to proper React components required a lot trial and error.
+On top of that, providing the backend routing from Express to render the proper React components required a lot trial and error.

 <h4>Future Innovations</h4>
 <ul>